 New Sculpture at Clare

-Several new sculptures and paintings by eminent living artists are going on display in College this year, as part of a programme to enhance the visual arts at Clare, encourage debate and stimulate interest in the arts.
+Several new sculptures and paintings by eminent living artists are on display in College as part of a programme to enhance the visual arts at Clare, encourage debate and stimulate interest in the arts.

 Clare art collection goes online